FilippoLeone/datasetto/ops/README.md

 Then configure DNS:
 1. Point an **A** record (e.g. `app.yourdomain.com`) to your VPS IP for the web UI (can sit behind a CDN)
-2. If you want RTMPS behind Cloudflare (or another TLS proxy), create a Spectrum/ TCP proxy for port **443** that forwards to your server.
-Otherwise point a second record (e.g. `rtmp.yourdomain.com`) directly to the VPS with TLS terminated on the host.
+2. If you want RTMPS behind Cloudflare (or another TLS proxy), create a Spectrum/ TCP proxy for port **1935** (or 443 if you terminate TLS separately) that forwards to your server.
+Otherwise point a second record (e.g. `rtmp.yourdomain.com`) directly to the VPS and leave the CDN disabled.
 3. Visit: https://app.yourdomain.com

 **See [DEPLOYMENT_GUIDE.md](../DEPLOYMENT_GUIDE.md) for full instructions.**